c-lombardi/WidgetFactory/README.md

 Note: Anything with a comment to a url is the link that I referenced to complete the code that is next to it.

+The paths that I used for testing in the command line arguments are: ../../Spec.xml ../../Widget.xml